 Diversity at SUNY Orange

 The College engages in aggressive recruitment and retention strategies to continuously address the underrepresented populations among our students and employees.
-In addition, the College’s President and leadership team include diversity considerations in decisions affecting all students, faculty and staff at SUNY Orange.
+In addition, the College’s President and leadership team include diversity and equity considerations in decisions affecting all students, faculty and staff at SUNY Orange.

-As community college educators our professional lives are informed by shared values of mutual respect, integrity in the rigorous and honest pursuit of academic inquiry, and a commitment to the highest standards of excellence in all we do.
+As community college educators our professional lives are informed by shared values of mutual respect, integrity in the rigorous and honest pursuit of academic inquiry, and a commitment to the highest standards of inclusive excellence in all we do.
 We further value a spirited dedication to service, a celebration of culturally rich campus environs, and the gathering to our community of the most varied mixture of maturity, ethnicity, patterns of thought, language and spirituality.
 Our sense of ethical and democratic responsibility bonds us to one another.
 All those who come here will experience at SUNY Orange a sense of belonging to a special community of learners and will speak with pride of our openness and inspiration in the creation of the strongest sense of local and global community.

 Given our statement of values and missions as a community college, we will strive to enhance the diversity of faculty and staff, not simply to match the faces of our student body and those in the communities we serve, but that we expand our local horizons in which we live.
 The empirical study, "The Compelling Need for Diversity in Higher Education," conducted by the University of Michigan concluded the following: